shakkurcwb/react-simple-v1/README.md

 ```
 Now you had everything configurated, so lets code!

-1. Start you dev envirenment with:
+1. Start you dev environment with:
 ```bash
 # yarn start
 ```